-We are mum and dad to 2 lovely daughters, one of whom happens to have Down (or Down’s) Syndrome, also known as Trisomy 21 and abbreviated in medical notes as 3*21.
+We are mum and dad to 2 lovely daughters, one of whom happens to have Down (or Down’s) Syndrome, also known as Trisomy 21.

 Our reason for creating this site is to add to the growing network of similar websites, blogs, social media and voices of people who want to project a more modern view of what it is like to have Down Syndrome today.
-I know how outdated and misinformed my own perception was – I can only give myself the excuse that I grew up without any experience of anyone with a different skin colour, let alone ‘a disability!’
-Thankfully, over the past 20 years or so things have changed for the better – think how different YOUR life would have been if you were institutionalised, segregated, refused basic healthcare and education?
+I know how outdated and misinformed my own perception was – I can only give myself the excuse that I grew up without any experience of anyone with ‘a disability!’
+Thankfully, over the past 30 years or so things have changed for the better – think how different YOUR life would have been if you were institutionalised, segregated, refused basic healthcare and education?
 Thankfully, these are a thing of the past, so that people born with DS are now living fulfilled, ordinary and extraordinary lives!
 Also, just as importantly, thanks to integration, the next generation are growing up all together – a melting pot of mixed races, mixed religions, mixed abilities/ disabilities, which breeds a new culture of understanding and acceptance, rather than fear and suspicion.

 I personally think the future is bright…..but we still have remaining negative stereotypes to right…..I believe that it is this ignorance, more than anything else, that leads to the current statistic of only ~6% of babies with DS making it into this world (read: Abortion on The Grounds of Disability and Nuchal Fold Scan on this site).